Etz Hayyim Synagogue

 The Etz Hayyim Synagogue (בית הכנסת עץ חיים) is an Orthodox Jewish congregation and synagogue, located in Chania on the island of Crete, in Greece.
 Constructed as a church, the building was converted into a synagogue in the 17th century.
 It is the only surviving remnant of the island's Romaniote Jewish community.

 Overview

 The synagogue fell into disuse and ruin after the deportation and drowning of the Jewish community of Chania in July 1944.

-After being restored during the late 1990s, the synagogue (with its mikveh) became a tourist destination and attracted visits from foreign dignitaries including the Queen Sofía of Spain and King Constantine II of Greece, both who made an unannounced visit to the site in March 2006.
+After being restored during the late 1990s, the synagogue (with its mikveh) became a tourist destination and attracted visits from foreign dignitaries including the Queen Sofía of Spain and King Constantine II of Greece, both of whom made an unannounced visit to the site in March 2006.

 The synagogue is seen locally as a symbol of coexistence.
 Uniquely, almost all of its congregants are non-Jews, with an international team taking care of the congregation work.
 Occasionally, a rabbi or (during the Jewish holidays) someone who is able to blow the shofar visits the community.
 Christians and Muslims are welcome to visit.
 Despite the community's Romaniote past, the congregation today uses primarily the Sephardic custom of Greece and has developed its own Haggadah text.